 As with any healthy diet it’s important to try and avoid foods that are high in sugar and/or fat and highly processed, and replace them with a variety of whole foods that will benefit your gut biome.
-These include foods that boost collagen, are high in fibre and high in omega-3.
+These include foods that boost collagen, are high in fiber and high in omega-3.

 2. Pro- and pre-biotics

-Probiotic and prebiotic rich foods both help influence the balance of good bacteria in your gut biome.
+Probiotic and prebiotic-rich foods both help influence the balance of good bacteria in your gut biome.
 Probiotics add diversity and prebiotics feed your gut’s good bacteria.

 Prebiotics foods include; asparagus, chicory root, onions, garlic and leeks.